 Running out of money in your checking account causes several problems.
 One issue that surprises people is the risk of landing on a list of people who write bad checks.
 Several databases, including ChexSystems, track your checking behavior.
-After several bad checks leading to negative records, you could eventually have trouble opening a bank account or paying by check with negative records in your history.
-Most people are familiar with the obvious consequences of bouncing checks:
+After several bad checks leading to negative records, you could eventually have trouble opening a new checking account with negative records in your history.